 Our favorite author seems to have established a series of patterns in the way she has written her story.
-By pattern, I mean an unwritten set of rules that JKR has followed, up to and including OotP, that may help us to anticipate events that may occur in the final two books.
+By pattern, I mean an unwritten set of rules that JKR has followed, up to and including Harry Potter and the Order of the Phoenix, that may help us anticipate events that may occur in the final two books.

-An example of pattern is the DADA Teacher Pattern: the teacher is only introduced in the book in which they teach; Harry meets them before the start of term; they have a big secret that endangers Harry; and they only stay at Hogwarts for the one year.
+An example of a pattern is the Defense Against the Dark Arts teacher pattern: The teacher is only introduced in the book in which they teach; Harry meets them before the start of term; they have a big secret that endangers Harry; and they only stay at Hogwarts for the one year.

-These editorials have highlighted similarities and parallels between the seven obstacles protecting the Philosopher’s/Sorceror’s Stone in PS/SS and the seven books, and the three tasks of the Tri-Wizard Tournament in GoF and Harry’s confrontations with Voldemort, respectively.
-What they’ve failed to notice is that all of these 10 tasks constitute a giant foreshadowing of, not the entirety of the seven books, but theclimax of each book.
+These editorials have highlighted similarities and parallels between the seven obstacles protecting the Sorcerer’s Stone in Harry Potter and the Sorcerer’s Stone and the seven books and the three tasks of the Triwizard Tournament in Harry Potter and the Goblet of Fire and Harry’s confrontations with Voldemort, respectively.
+What they’ve failed to notice is that all of these ten tasks constitute a giant foreshadowing of, not the entirety of the seven books, but the climax of each book.
 It is this giant foreshadowing that I call the Tasks Pattern.

-- Stone Task 1 (Fluffy) = climax of PS/SS (QuirrellMort).
-Multi-headed adversaries [Daniela]** and the use of music and talking to distract Fluffy and Quirrell [“All Harry could think of was to keep Quirrell talking and stop him from concentrating on the Mirror,” (pg.
-210)] [me].
+- Stone Task 1 (Fluffy) = climax of Sorcerer’s Stone (QuirrellMort).
+Multi-headed adversaries [Daniela]** and the use of music and talking to distract Fluffy and Quirrell [“All Harry could think of was to keep Quirrell talking and stop him from concentrating on the Mirror” (210)] [me].

-- Stone Task 2 (Devil’s Snare) = climax of CoS (Riddle and the Basilisk).
-The Devil’s Snare’s “snake-like tendrils” (PS/SS, pg.
-201, UK paperback) for the Basilisk [Daniela], the reference to “the dark and the damp” (pg.
-202) for the Chamber [daveydee], and Hermione’s use of fire for Fawkes, a “fire creature” [fea].
+- Stone Task 2 (Devil’s Snare) = climax of Harry Potter and the Chamber of Secrets (Riddle and the basilisk).
+The Devil’s Snare’s “snake-like tendrils” (SS 201) for the basilisk [Daniela], the reference to “the dark and the damp” (202) for the Chamber [daveydee], and Hermione’s use of fire for Fawkes, a “fire creature” [fea].
 I also like the parallel Daniela uncovered between the Devil’s Snare and Riddle’s diary.
-Both seem to be there to help (the Devil’s Snare to break the fall, and the diary to help Ginny as a confidante, and Harry when it showed him what happened, sort of, when the Chamber was first opened), but they actually have the purpose of killing.
+Both seem to be there to help (the Devil’s Snare to break the fall, and the diary to help Ginny as a confidante and Harry when it showed him what happened, sort of, when the Chamber was first opened), but they actually have the purpose of killing.

-- Stone Task 3 (flying keys) = climax of PoA (Pettigrew).
-The Trio first think the keys are birds, as they first think that Scabbers is really a rat [me]; they fear an attack from the bird-keys which doesn’t come, as they fear the attacks of Sirius whereas he means no harm to the Trio [fea, nano]; Hermione uses Alohomora on the door and on Flitwick’s window; Ron gets injured when chasing the key (crash into ceiling), as he gets injured when chasing Scabbers (broken leg) [me].
-In this parallel, the key represents Pettigrew: the key is made of silver, which may foreshadow Pettigrew’s silver hand; the key has a bent wing, like Pettigrew has a finger missing [me]; the key was caught twice (by Quirrell and Harry) and escaped just after it was used by Harry, just like Pettigrew was caught twice (by Sirius after Godric’s Hollow, and at the end of PoA) and escaped just after the Trio and Lupin “used” him to learn the truth about Sirius.
-Pettigrew thus becomes the metaphorical “key” to Sirius’ past and to Harry’s future, since he’ll have an essential part in Voldemort’s new rise [daveydee, fea, Daniela].
-More superficially, the brooms used in this task may foreshadow the predominance of flying in PoA (three Quidditch matches described and Quidditch Cup won by Gryffindor, two flights on Buckbeak, or three if you count Sirius’ final escape flight, Nimbus 2000 broken and gift of the Firebolt) [fea, Daniela].
+- Stone Task 3 (flying keys) = climax of Harry Potter and the Prisoner of Azkaban (Pettigrew).
+The trio first thinks the keys are birds, as they first think that Scabbers is really a rat [me]; they fear an attack from the bird-keys that doesn’t come, as they fear the attacks of Sirius whereas he means no harm to the trio [fea, nano]; Hermione uses Alohomora on the door and on Flitwick’s window; Ron gets injured when chasing the key (crash into ceiling), as he gets injured when chasing Scabbers (broken leg) [me].
+In this parallel, the key represents Pettigrew: The key is made of silver, which may foreshadow Pettigrew’s silver hand; the key has a bent wing, like Pettigrew has a finger missing [me]; the key is caught twice (by Quirrell and Harry) and escapes just after it is used by Harry, just like Pettigrew is caught twice (by Sirius after Godric’s Hollow and at the end of Prisoner of Azkaban) and escapes just after the trio and Lupin “use” him to learn the truth about Sirius.
+Pettigrew thus becomes the metaphorical “key” to Sirius’s past and to Harry’s future since he’ll have an essential part in Voldemort’s new rise [daveydee, fea, Daniela].
+More superficially, the brooms used in this task may foreshadow the predominance of flying in Prisoner of Azkaban (three Quidditch matches described and Quidditch Cup won by Gryffindor, two flights on Buckbeak, or three if you count Sirius’s final escape flight, Nimbus 2000 broken and gift of the Firebolt) [fea, Daniela].
 That was the easy part; now it gets a bit trickier.

 For the sake of clarity, I’ll skip Stone Task 4 for the moment.
-And we have to go a hundred pages back in PS/SS to examine the REAL Stone Task 5.
-Quirrell had already defeated the troll in the fifth room, so Harry and Hermione didn’t have to fight it; but one may argue that the kids had already accomplished this task, when they fought the other troll during the Halloween feast.
-So, since we don’t have anything to analyze in Stone Task 5, let’s look at what happened on Halloween.
+And we have to go a hundred pages back in Sorcerer’s Stone to examine the real Stone Task 5.
+Quirrell had already defeated the troll in the fifth room, so Harry and Hermione didn’t have to fight it, but one may argue that the kids already accomplish this task when they fight the other troll during the Halloween feast.
+So since we don’t have anything to analyze in Stone Task 5, let’s look at what happened on Halloween.

-- Stone Task 5 (troll, misplaced on Halloween) = climax of OotP (Part 2: battle with the Death Eaters).
-Eerie similarities between the Trio/troll fight and the students/Death Eaters fight: Harry tells Ron to “Confuse it!” and he tells the others to “Smash shelves” in order to confuse the Death Eaters; Hermione is paralyzed by fear and Hermione is incapacitated during the fight; Harry jumps on the troll’s back and pokes his wand in its nose, and Neville pokes Hermione’s wand in Macnair’s eye; Ron uses Wingardium Leviosa on the troll’s club, and Harry uses Wingardium Leviosa on the brains; “Is it dead?” is a mention of death during this scene when JKR could easily have worded it otherwise (Sirius’s death, anyone); Hermione lies to McGonagall and Hermione lies to Umbridge (lying to Umbridge happens before the battle, unlike lying to McGonagall which occurs after the fight, but I think these are the only two occurrences when Hermione lies deliberately to a teacher); finally, both fights involve unequal adversaries, i.e. first years against a troll and six teenagers against twelve Death Eaters.
+- Stone Task 5 (troll, misplaced on Halloween) = climax of Order of the Phoenix (Part 2: battle with the Death Eaters).
+Eerie similarities between the trio/troll fight and the students/Death Eaters fight: Harry tells Ron to “confuse it” and he tells the others to “smash shelves” in order to confuse the Death Eaters; Hermione is paralyzed by fear and Hermione is incapacitated during the fight; Harry jumps on the troll’s back and pokes his wand in its nose, and Neville pokes Hermione’s wand in Macnair’s eye; Ron uses Wingardium Leviosa on the troll’s club, and Harry uses Wingardium Leviosa on the brains; “Is it dead?” is a mention of death during this scene when JKR could easily have worded it otherwise (Sirius’s death, anyone); Hermione lies to McGonagall and Hermione lies to Umbridge (lying to Umbridge happens before the battle, unlike lying to McGonagall which occurs after the fight, but I think these are the only two occurrences when Hermione lies deliberately to a teacher); finally, both fights involve unequal adversaries, i.e. first years against a troll and six teenagers against twelve Death Eaters.
 (Thanks, Daniela, for this last one.)

 I’d like to add a quick note about a comment Harry makes when he and Hermione find the troll already beaten by Quirrell in the fifth room.
 I don’t know if it’s relevant or a coincidence, however.
-Harry says: “I can’t breathe” (pg.
-206).
-Could it be a reference to all the strangling we have in OotP?
-Harry is strangled by Vernon (OotP, pg.
-10, UK hardback), Ron by robes (pg.
-110), Ron by tinsel (pg.
-398), a Healer portrait says to Ron, “Bind it tightly about your throat” (pg.
-449), Bode by Devil’s Snare (pg.
-483), Ron by the brain (pg.
-704), Harry by Macnair (pg.
-707).
+Harry says, “I can’t breathe” (206).
+Could it be a reference to all the strangling we have in Order of the Phoenix?
+Harry is strangled by Vernon (OotP 10), Ron by robes (110), Ron by tinsel (398), a Healer portrait says to Ron, “Bind it tightly about your throat” (449), Bode by Devil’s Snare (483), Ron by the brain (704), and Harry by Macnair (707).
 I can’t breathe either!

-- Second Task (lake) = climax of OotP (part 1: false vision and Ministry).
+- Second task (lake) = climax of Order of the Phoenix (part 1: false vision and Ministry).
 With Harry’s dream in the library about his Firebolt being taken from him, and Harry’s false vision of Sirius (who gave Harry the Firebolt) being captured [me].
 In both cases, there is a house-elf involved, Dobby with information and Kreacher with misinformation [Anne].
 Harry rushes to the lake and rushes through Hogwarts and to the MoM.
 In the lake, Harry misses Sirius’s knife and he uses it at the MoM [me].
 In both situations, we have an “expression of Harry’s hero complex” (saving Gabrielle and Hermione’s comment about Harry’s “saving people thing”) [Anne].
-In the merpeople song, “what you’ll sorely miss,” “the prospect’s black” and “won’t come back” (GoF, pg.
-402, UK paperback) can refer to Sirius’ death.
+In the merpeople song, “what you’ll sorely miss,” “the prospect’s black,” and “won’t come back” (GoF 402) can refer to Sirius’s death.

 The white queen takes the black knight = Bellatrix gets Sirius killed.
-With the black knight being the first piece taken and Sirius the first person who is important to Harry to be killed in the Second War, and Sirius is literally a Black knight/fighter [K2K].
-In addition, look at the following line which appears just before the events that will eventually lead to Sirius’ death are set in motion: “[ ] said Ron, prodding his queen to beat up one of Harry’s knights” (OotP, pg.
-631).
+With the black knight being the first piece taken and Sirius the first person who is important to Harry to be killed in the Second Wizarding War, Sirius is literally a Black knight/fighter [K2K].
+In addition, look at the following line that appears just before the events that will eventually lead to Sirius’s death being set in motion: ‘… said Ron, prodding his queen to beat up one of Harry’s knights’ (OotP 631).
 The queen-takes-knight move is repeated during a “small-sized” game of chess just before the “real” event occurs [me].